 - Lens hood and weather sealing

-- Table access: place on a table or bench to stabilize if tripod not usable
+- Table access: place on a table or bench to stabilise if tripod not usable

 - Kayak-friendly bag and dry bag for puddle cruises; ensure safety

-- Room to maneuver: space around setup for quick adjustments
+- Room to manoeuvre: space around setup for quick adjustments

 - Compact tool kit for quick on-site fixes